Twelve Angry Men (Studio One)

+Robert Cummings, the lead actor in "Twelve Angry Men".

-"Twelve Angry Men" is a 1954 teleplay directed by Franklin J. Schaffner and written by Reginald Rose for the American anthology television series Studio One.
+"Twelve Angry Men" is a 1954 episode of the American anthology television series Studio One, written by Reginald Rose and directed by Franklin J. Schaffner.
 It follows the titular twelve members of a jury as they deliberate an apparently clear-cut murder trial, and details the tension among them when one juror argues that the defendant might not be guilty.
-Initially staged as a CBS live production on September 20, 1954, the drama was later rewritten for the stage in 1955 under the same title, and as a feature film in 1957 titled 12 Angry Men.
-The episode garnered three Emmy Awards for Rose' writing, Schaffner's direction, and Robert Cummings' lead performance.
+Staged as a CBS live production on September 20, 1954, the drama garnered three Emmy Awards for Rose's writing, Schaffner's direction, and Robert Cummings' lead performance.

+Rose sold the stage rights to the teleplay, which was directly adapted as a 1955 play by Sherman L. Sergel that is still often performed.
+Rose himself adapted his 1954 teleplay for the feature film 12 Angry Men (1957), and for a 1964 stage version of the film.
+The story has been the subject of numerous remakes and adaptations in many languages.

 Plot

 Act I

 The program opens as a judge instructs the jury in a murder case that their verdict must be unanimous.
 In the jury room, an initial vote is 11 to 1 in favor of guilty.
+Juror #8 (Robert Cummings) is the lone holdout.
+Juror #3 (Franchot Tone) questions how Juror #8 could think otherwise after hearing the same evidence he did. #8 replies that he simply wants to talk about it, and not cast his vote lightly due to the likely death sentence.

-Juror #8 (Robert Cummings) is the holdout voting not guilty.
-Juror #3 (Franchot Tone) criticizes Juror #8 as being "out in left field."
-They go once around the table, each juror having an opportunity to express his point of view.
+As per the Foreman's (Norman Fell) suggestion, they go once around the table, each juror having an opportunity to express his point of view.
 Juror #10 (Edward Arnold) focuses on the neighbor who testified that she saw the defendant stab his father.
-Juror #7 (Paul Hartman) focuses on the defendant's record – reform school at age 15 for stealing a car, arrested for knife fighting, and he comes from slums that are breeding grounds for criminals.
+Juror #7 (Paul Hartman) focuses on the defendant's record – reform school at age 15 for stealing a car, arrested for knife fighting.
+Juror #4 (Walter Abel) states that the defendants's alibi is flimsy, and that he comes from the slums, which, regrettably, are known breeding grounds for criminals.
 Juror #5 (Lee Phillips) takes offense and points out that he's lived in a slum his whole life – "maybe it still smells on me."

 Juror #8 asks for the alleged murder weapon, a switchblade, to be brought into the jury room.
-Juror #4 points out that the shopkeeper where the defendant purchased the knife testified that it was the only one he had in stock and that it is a very strange knife.
-When the knife is brought into the jury room, Juror #8 pulls an identical knife from his pocket, and reveals he bought one from a junk shop around the corner from the defendant's house, suggesting it is less "strange" than what the shopkeeper thought.
+Juror #4 points out that the shopkeeper who sold the knife testified that it was the only one he had in stock, and that it is a very strange knife.
+In response, Juror #8 pulls an identical knife from his pocket, and reveals he bought it from a junk shop around the corner from the defendant's home, suggesting it is not as unique as the shopkeeper thought.

 Juror #8 asks for a secret ballot.
-If there are still 11 guilty votes, Juror #8 will go along.
-But if anyone votes not guilty, they will stay and talk it out.
+If there are still 11 guilty votes, he will accept it and not object anymore.
 The votes are handed in.